 The global app market gets a strong fillip with similar-looking applications.
 The Google Play Store has more than 2.47 million apps, while the Apple Store offers more than 1.8 million apps.
 Amid such a backdrop, a new app can come out on top only if it focuses on first-class User Interface Design and exceptional user experiences.

 What is the process and time to build a User Interface Design or a User Experience Design (UI/UX)?
-More importantly, what is the cost of designing a mobile app?
+More importantly, how much does it cost to design a mobile app?
 Let us look at these questions by estimating the design cost of Uber and Instagram, the two top-rated apps.

 UI/UX design process

-The process is usually divided into UX and UI design.
+The mobile app design process is usually divided into UX and UI design.
 However, each design team has its workflow for creating the layout.
 Most software development companies adopt the following design processes.

 Design teams create several design concepts to facilitate clients to choose the one that appeals to them the most.
 They work with collaborative design platforms and welcome feedback such as comments and reviews on how the work is progressing.
 Wireframes help designers to come up with the most suitable solution for conversion into a mobile app’s UI design.
 They provide a quick and affordable method to visualize the concept, with a minimal loss of time and money.

 If a client requires an app responsive to tablets, the designing process would be done along with the main design, but the cost estimation is done separately.
-Clients can give their feedback on collaborative platforms design, once a prototype is ready and suggested changes if any.
+Clients can give their feedback on collaborative platform designs, once a prototype is ready and suggested changes if any.
 Furthermore, most app development firms offer static or clickable prototypes on request.

 These may include crafting graphics such as illustrations and icons as well as creating complex animations.
 These processes are all estimated individually.